Please call 1.866.762.0558 from the main phone number on your account.

 No. Whether you sign or use your PIN, there is no difference in what you are charged and the purchase amount that will be deducted from your Soo Co-op Credit Union checking account.
 However, by using your PIN at a point of sale, the transaction is subject to our normal ATM limits, when using your card as “Credit” you will have access to your full available balance in your checking.
 Please click here for the full disclosure and current limits.

 If you select “Debit”, you will use your PIN and enter it on the merchant keypad.
 If you select “Credit”, you may be required to sign to authorize your purchase.
-A signature may not be required for certain transactions, such as internet, mail order and pay-at-the pump purchases.
+A signature may not be required for certain transactions, such as the internet, mail order, and pay-at-the-pump purchases.
 Your options may differ depending upon the merchant.

 How is a debit card different from a credit card?